invesdwin/invesdwin-scripting/invesdwin-scripting-parent/invesdwin-scripting-matlab/README.md

 For working with Matlab we recommend using the default user interface of Matlab.
 If you want to run your scripts from your main application, you can do this easily with `invesdwin-scripting--python-runtime-matconsolectl` (add this module as a `test` scope dependency) during development (you also need to add a dependecy to the type `test-jar` of `invesdwin-scripting--matlab-runtime-contract` for the log level to get activated, or alternatively change the log level of `de.invesdwin.scripting.matlab.runtime.contract.IScriptTaskRunnerMatlab` to `DEBUG` on your own).
 The actual deployment distribution can choose a different runtime then as a hard dependency.

+## More Documentation and Programming Languages

+Further documentation and similar integration modules like this one also can be found here: https://github.com/invesdwin/invesdwin-scripting

 ## More Programming Languages

 Similar integration modules like this one also exist for the following other programming languages: https://github.com/invesdwin/invesdwin-scripting